 To account for the calibration issue the method described in [RD13] has been adopted.
 There, a constant bias value was added to all elements of the observation error covariance matrix, i.e. the lack of absolute calibration behaves as a correlated error component with an infinitely large correlation scale.
 Equivalently this also means that the information on the deepest vertical eigenfunction, reflecting the vertical average in the observation, is lost.
 In other words, a singular vector decomposition of the observation error covariance matrix only changes the first eigenvalue after adding the constant bias term.
 In terms of information content this means that the information of one bin is lost, or a loss of about 4% for a 24 bin profile.
-This correction factor is applied to sampling scenarios that lack zero wind calibration opportunities.
+This correction factor is applied to the information content of sampling scenarios that lack zero wind calibration opportunities for the Mie channel.
+From L1B studies on calibration the current status is that absolute zero wind calibration is not possible for the Rayleigh channel.
+Further studies are underway to confirm this.
+However, cross-calibration with Mie channel winds seems a reasonable alternative to calibrate Rayleigh channel winds.
+The cross-calibration opportunity has been assumed in the information content computation.
+Thus for scenarios where the Mie channel reaches the ground, but the Rayleigh channel not, no additional error and no correction factor (i.e. information loss) have been applied.